2019ChenGong/PrivORL/README.md

 ### 4.1 PrviORL-n

-We list the key hyper-parameters below, including their explanations
+We list the key hyper-parameters below, including their explanations,

+- `dp_epsilon`: controls the privacy budget.
+The default value is 10.0.

 #### Step1: Curiosity-driven Pre-training